 SCORM is another file format.
 It allows courses to be shared across different platforms.
 Since SCORM is a global eLearning standard, a modern enterprise LMS should include a SCORM feature.

 One of the issues with SCORM is that developers usually need in-depth technical skills.
 If you are planning on creating SCORM courses, it is recommended to look for a learning management system which simplifies this process.
 Instead of “experts only”, some learning management systems offer “drag and drop” template structures to allow a wider range of people to create such content.

-Choose an LMS whose SCORM templates are powerful, giving you customization, including branding, logo, and creative direction.
+Choose an LMS with a powerful SCORM creator software giving you customization, including branding, logo, and creative direction.
 Make sure the template library is updated and evolving, so you will always have the structures you need.

 Slide Templates / Rapid Authoring